jmccormac01/Spectroscopy/README.md

 linked by their ```SWASP\_ID```.
 First populate the database column with each spectrum's ```SWASP\_ID``` using:

+# WE NEED TO FIX BLENDS HERE!
+SET THEIR SWASPIDS RIGHT AWAY TO NOT LEAVE THEM BEHIND!

 ```python database/setSwaspIds.py```

 Manually add any missing entries to the database and/or resolve naming